KrouTm/BattleShipX/README.md

 <img src="Pictures/look like.png">

-5. After choosing the coordinates of your ship, choose the coordinates where you want to drop the bomb on the PC map.
+5. After choosing the coordinates of your ship, choose the coordinates where you want to drop the bomb on the PC board.

 <img src="Pictures/trying.png">